 Senior SOTL Scholar Learning Community Program

-and learning inquiry related to a specific area.
+A learning community of senior SOTL scholars are selected to design a teaching and learning inquiry related to a specific area.
 This program is offered when projects are identified and funding is available.
 Learn more about Senior SOTL Scholar Learning Community.

 Wisconsin Teaching Fellows & Scholars Program